onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 Edit the `docker-compose-setup.sh` (or create a copy) to setup the env variables to the desired test behavior for each simulators.
 See each simulator to find a description of the available settings (DR_TC, DR_REDIR_TC and MR_TC).
 The following env variables shall be set (example values).
-Note that NUM_FTPFILES and NUM_PNFS controls the number of ftp files created in the ftp servers.
+Note that NUM_FTPFILES, NUM_HTTPFILES and NUM_PNFS controls the number of ftp/http files created in the ftp/http servers.
-A total of NUM_FTPFILES \* NUM_PNFS ftp files will be created in each ftp server (4 files in the below example).
+A total of NUM_FTPFILES \* NUM_PNFS (or NUM_HTTPFILES \* NUM_PNFS) ftp/http files will be created in each ftp/http server (4 files in the below example for ftp server).
 Large settings will be time consuming at start of the servers.
 Note that the number of files must match the number of file references emitted from the MR sim.